shapesmusic/Shapes-Basics-Draft/writing/about.md

 #### Playing With Songs

-You've already watched and tried Lesson 1, so you know how a shape fits with a song.
+You've already watched and tried Level 1, so you know how a shape fits with a song.
 This sequence develops the experience of playing, and focuses on internalizing the shapes.
 It gradually draws you into more nuanced listening, and begins to incorporate ways to make your playing feel less random.

 <br>

 In this sequence:

-<a href="../lessons/01-a-shape" target="_blank">Lesson 1</a> introduces a shape. <a href="../lessons/02-different-shapes" target="_blank">Lesson 2</a> and <a href="../lessons/03-a-group" target="_blank">3</a> expand to a full group of shapes and give them names. <a href="../lessons/06-playing-with-the-anchor" target="_blank">Lesson 6</a> introduces the anchor note as a way to structure what you play. <a href="../lessons/08-matching-a-shape" target="_blank">Lesson 8</a> shows you how to figure out the shape on your own. <a href="../lessons/09-notes-in-time" target="_blank">Lesson 9</a> introduces music notation.
-And <a href="../lessons/11-groups-of-shapes" target="_blank">Lesson 11</a> introduces three additional groups of shapes that will occasionally show up in songs.
+<a href="../levels/01-a-shape" target="_blank">Level 1</a> introduces a shape. <a href="../levels/02-different-shapes" target="_blank">Level 2</a> and <a href="../levels/03-a-group" target="_blank">3</a> expand to a full group of shapes and give them names. <a href="../levels/06-playing-with-the-anchor" target="_blank">Level 6</a> introduces the anchor note as a way to structure what you play. <a href="../levels/08-matching-a-shape" target="_blank">Level 8</a> shows you how to figure out the shape on your own. <a href="../levels/09-notes-in-time" target="_blank">Level 9</a> introduces music notation.
+And <a href="../levels/11-groups-of-shapes" target="_blank">Level 11</a> introduces three additional groups of shapes that will occasionally show up in songs.

 <br><br>